 Complain but don’t blame

-Complain but don’t blame.
-No matter how “at fault” you feel that your partner is, approaching them with criticisms and accusations is not productive.
-According to Dr. Gottman, it’s all about approach!
+No matter how “at fault” you think your partner is, approaching them with criticisms and accusations is not productive.
+It’s all about approach.

-- Focus on how you’re feeling, not on accusing your spouse!
-Both of you will stand to gain something from the conversation – the two of you will likely feel that you are hearing and understanding each other more.
+Focus on how you’re feeling, not on accusing your partner.
+Both of you will likely feel that you are hearing and understanding each other more.

-- Instead of lashing back out at you, your partner is more likely to consider your point of view and deliver the results you are hoping for with this approach.
+Your partner is more likely to consider your point of view and deliver the results you are hoping for with this approach.
 Be clear.
-No matter how long you have been with your partner or how well they know you, no matter how convenient it would be, you cannot expect them to read your mind.
+No matter how long you’ve been together, you cannot expect them to read your mind.

-Be polite and appreciative.
-Just because you are in conflict with your partner, does not mean that your respect and affection for them has to diminish!
-Adding phrases such as “please” and “I appreciate it when you…” can be helpful to maintaining warmth and emotional connection even during a difficult conversation.
-Which is, of course, exactly where you need it most.
+Just because you are in conflict with your partner does not mean that your respect and affection for them diminished.
+Adding phrases such as “please” and “I appreciate it when you…” can be helpful in maintaining warmth and emotional connection even during a difficult conversation.

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: